 The Companion Pass from Southwest Airlines lets you choose one person to fly free with you every time you purchase a flight or redeem Southwest Rapid Rewards points for a flight on Southwest.
 There are no blackout dates and no questions asked.
 If the flight is bookable, you can add your companion.

 There are a lot of credit card options to consider if you are under the Chase 5/24 rule.
-There is no right or wrong way to go about filling your slots: It's just important to consider Chase cards first before moving onto other banks.
+And there is no right or wrong way to go about filling your slots: It's just important to consider Chase cards first before moving onto other banks.

 Live in a city without much Southwest Airlines service?
 The companion pass probably won't do much for you, and neither will their credit cards.
 Loyal to Marriott or Hilton?
 Maybe the Hyatt Chase card doesn't make much sense.

 You should grab the cards that will provide the most value to you.
 But so long as you're still under 5/24, focusing on Chase first is a sound strategy.